 La Boca Safety Tips:

-• Be careful straying of the tourist path, which include EL Caminto and the few surrounding blocks.
+• Be careful straying off the tourist path, which includes El Caminito and the few surrounding blocks.

 –Subway: There is no subway to La Boca

 20, 25, 29, 33, 46, 53, 64, 86, 129, 152, 159, 168, 195